Mabejar99/FinalProject/README.md

 The .gitignore file specifies the files that are excluded from version control due to their large size, such as training logs and checkpoints.

-Finally, the database used and the trained checkpoint are shared through the following Google Drive link:
+Finally, the trained checkpoint is shared through the following Google Drive link:https://drive.google.com/drive/folders/11-05zpbdHTlcNMdKyD7yXXNTBfliw5Qm?usp=drive_link